About Esophageal cancer

-The Critical Signs and Preventive Measures
+The Critical Signs and Preventive Measures of Esophageal Cancer

 Despite both forms of esophageal cancer being different in nature, the list of their catalysts is pretty much the same.
 Excessive tobacco and alcohol use, frequent consumption of hot beverages and overall poor dietary choices are the leading causes of esophageal cancer.

 Alternative Treatments for Esophageal cancer

-To keep your body and immune system in top shape and provide it with the vitally necessary nutrients (preferably – in a liquid form), there are numerous alternative means to resort to.
-When it comes to reducing the damage inflicted by the chemotherapy, it is recommended to consume ginger tea with some additional slices of ginger in pure form.
-Beet juice extract in combination with carrot juice can be used fight chemotherapy-induced anemia while passion flower tea will significantly reduce the anxiety.
-Meanwhile, the ever-present turmeric (with its anti-cancer compound curcumin) can be blended with black pepper and consumed directly off a tablespoon.
+To keep your body and immune system in top shape and provide it with the vital nutrients (preferably – in a liquid form), there are numerous alternative means to resort to.
+When it comes to reducing the damage inflicted by the chemotherapy, consume ginger tea with some additional slices of ginger in pure form.
+Beet juice extract in combination with carrot juice can be used fight chemotherapy induced anemia while passion flower tea can reduce anxiety.
+Meanwhile, the ever-present turmeric (with its anti-cancer compound curcumin) can be combined with black pepper and consumed directly off a tablespoon.
 The diet should be enhanced with fish, fish oils and berries with a particular emphasis on black raspberries as they are known to prevent oxidative stress, decrease DNA damage and stimulate apoptosis, otherwise known as the death of cancer cells.
 High consumption of vitamins C and E as well as anti-oxidant dietary supplements can also significantly change the odds for the benefit of the patient.
 Smoothies, consisting of lemon, spinach, coconut milk, cucumber, turmeric liquid and resveratrol are just some of the options to consider.